Bitcoin Cash (BCH) is not only a fork of Bitcoin (BTC), it is also the 25th largest digital asset by market capitalization.

 ✅ Widely Accepted as a Transactional Currency

 Bitcoin Cash has been successfully adopted and integrated with over 4,300 merchants across several industries.
 This brings huge user activity to the cryptocurrency.
-As per data retrieved from CoinDesk, 295,729 transactions have been settled through BCH which is worth $2.57 billion in the last 24 hours.
+As per data retrieved from CoinDesk, 53,865 transactions have been settled through BCH which is worth $48.61 million in the last 24 hours.

 Charities and non-profit organizations such as Save the Children, Heifer International Humanity Road and Khan Academy accept Bitcoin Cash as an option of payment for receiving donations.

-In the last days of March 2021, PayPal announced that it has added another feature to its payment services called Crypto Checkout.
+In March 2021, PayPal announced that it added another feature to its payment services called Crypto Checkout.
 President and CEO Dan Schulman pointed out that “This is the first time you can seamlessly use cryptocurrencies in the same way as a credit card or a debit card inside your PayPal wallet”.